Dead Ringers (series)

 Dead Ringers is a British radio and television comedy impressions show broadcast on BBC Radio 4 and later BBC Two.
 The programme was devised by producer Bill Dare and developed with Jon Holmes, Andy Hurst and Simon Blackwell.
-Among its stars was Jan Ravens.
+Among its stars are Jon Culshaw and Jan Ravens.
 The BBC cancelled the television run in 2007 after five years.
 Dead Ringers return to Radio 4 was announced in 2014.

 History

 The programme first aired on BBC Radio 4 in January 2000.
 Dead Ringers returned to radio in July 2014.

 In November 2001 BBC One said it had commissioned a pilot for a television version.
 The pilot was well received and in August 2002 a full series was commissioned, this time on BBC Two.
 The TV show ran for seven series and was axed in April 2009.
 In 2002 the BBC's Arena broadcast a documentary about the series entitled Radio Ha! - Meet The Dead Ringers, directed by Fisher Dilke.
 It featured interviews with the cast and writers, and behind-the-scenes footage from a studio recording from the eighth series.